 There are a number of wonderful sites online with digital scrapbooking freebies as well as materials of every kind that can be purchased.

 Products Available to Purchase

 I’ve purchased lovely scrapbooking kits through some of my favorite sites.
 I’ve had great luck purchasing from many different digital scrapbooking sites over the years.
 I’ve also developed a special file of scrapbooking kits from my favorite scrapbook artists.
-One of my very favorites is Kay Miller at Kay Miller Designs.
-Another favorite, Denise Docherty, has retired from selling digital scrapbooking kits, but I still have and use her amazing designs.
-I love that digital scrapbooking materials can be used over and over again.

 I have lots of fun shopping at hobby and scrapbooking stores for the scrapbooks I use to insert the digital pages I create.
 They’re easily available online as well, but I still enjoy shopping at a nice craft or scrapbooking store.

 Almost Any Age Is a Great Time to Start!

 You’re never too old to learn digital scrapbooking, and children can learn a simplified version from a young age.
 If you want to start with a Christmas project, I created the word art in the image at the top of the post by designing words to go with a royalty-free image found online.
 To download the word-art freebie, click here, then right click on the image and choose “Save Picture As . . .”